junjun987/MYBLOG/content/post/2.common people/index.md

 -   Designed questions using Ngene

--   Conducted a simulation to check the validity of the model
+-   Conducted a simulation using Stata to check the validity of the model

 ## 2.Participated in the design of questionnaires on inequality aversion and risk aversion

--   literature review : integrated measures of inequality aversion and risk aversion
+-   Conducted a literature review to integrate the measurement of inequality aversion and risk aversion

--   Designed a questionnaire on "inequality aversion"
+-   Designed a questionnaire about "inequality aversion"

 # **Some of my thoughts**